zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 data is validated to be correct.
 Depending on the input data and what is available in the public DNS, some test cases might not be executed.

-The output from DNSCheck should clearly indicate what test cases have been executed, and which have not.
+The output from Zonemaster should clearly indicate what test cases have been executed, and which have not.

 #### Reporting Processes